Chessbrain/IMDB-DB-Dump-Projects/README.md

 **Where to get the data, how to import it, including the idea of the relational model solution are in the "How to get started" and "Explanation of the solution" sections**

+Below are links to get you quickly to the destinations you require. **For the Data Warehouse project I recommend going to the general folder first due to the README.
+There is important info there**

 ## Relational Model Project

 * **[Title_Type and Cast_Profession Tables' Data](https://github.com/Chessbrain/IMDB_RelationalDB_Project/tree/master/Relational%20IMDB/Included%20Data)**